kunyora/kunyora-website/docs/mutation_component.md

 title: Mutation Component
 ---

 A Mutation component is a low level component which you would typically use in making `post, update, put or delete` request which all cause side effects in our databases.
-This component is one which is exported from `react-lasa`.
+This component is one which is exported from `react-kunyora`.
 It uses the `render props` pattern of reactJs to provide your UI with functionalities which allow it to perform this mutations.

 In this section, we would be creating a very `simple todo list application`